AdaCore/spark2014/lrm/source/subprograms.rst

    notional type of Boolean.
 The if_expression provides additional details to the ``mode_refinement``.
-It defines the condition under which each ``moded_item`` of the ``moded_item_list``, which is the *dependent* expression, is directly or indirectly read, updted or both.
+It defines the condition under which each ``moded_item`` of the ``moded_item_list``, which is the *dependent* expression, has to be directly or indirectly read, updated or both within the body of the subprogram.

 #.
 If the if_expression does not have a final else clause and all of
    the conditions of the if_expression evaluates to False it has the